Writing Tests

 The size of the test file can increase and quickly become cluttered.
 Therefore, it is practical to group individual tested areas into separate functions.

-First, we will show a simpler but elegant variant, using the global function test()
+First, let's look at a simpler yet elegant option using the global test()

-automatically, to avoid a collision if you had a function with the same name in your code.
-It is only created by the
+function automatically to avoid collisions if you have a function with the same name in your code.
+It's created by the

 setupFunctions()